LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ## EmailConnect Setup

 {: .notice}
-**Please note:** EmailConnect provides brands with the ability to immediately support a single email address in the Conversational Cloud.
-More features coming soon.
+**Please note:** Email Connect is not yet compatible with Microsoft Exchange or Office 365 email addresses.
+This feature is coming soon.

 {: .important}
 To setup EmailConnect, your account must have Messaging and [Liveperson Functions](https://developers.liveperson.com/liveperson-functions-overview.html) enabled.